-The BES-supported research portfolio at LLNL includes research efforts in the areas of ultrafast materials science, radiation-resistant materials for advanced energy applications, mesoscale materials for catalysis, and nanoscale biomaterials science.
-BES also supports LLNL research such as synchrotron radiation and neutron sources at national scientific user facilities.
+Office of Science supported research at LLNL includes efforts in the areas of nanoscale biomaterials science, mesoscale materials for catalysis, materials degradation, quantum information science, and the development of open-source software tools for computational materials science.
+This funding also supports LLNL’s national security mission through research on synchrotron radiation and neutron sources at national scientific user facilities.

 LLNL BES Programs